tuliosousapro/Instagram-Close-Friends-BOT/README.md

 Found a bug or have a feature request?
 Open an issue in this repo.

 ## ⭐️ Support
-If this bot made your Instagram life easier, give it a ⭐ and share it with your fellow social media HACKERS💀.
+If this bot made your Instagram life easier, give it a ⭐ and share it with your fellow social media **HACKERS💀**.

+---

+> #### ⚠️ Disclaimer: Please note that this is a research project.
+I am by no means responsible for any usage of this tool.
+Use it on your behalf.
+I'm also not responsible if your accounts get banned due to the extensive use of this tool.